Measurement of the $Z$ boson production cross-section in proton-lead collisions at $\sqrt{s_\mathrm{NN}}=8.16\,\mathrm{TeV}$: Data analysis

 Final-state radiation effects can shift certain events out of the kinematic acceptance boundaries.
 For a fair comparison of the results with theoretical predictions, the FSR correction (\fsrcorr) is applied to the measured result, which is defined as the ratio of the cross-sections with and without the FSR effect turned on calculated using \powheg together with \pythia8~\cite{Sjostrand:2007gs}.
 The average value of the FSR correction is about 2.5\%.

-For the nuclear modification factor measurement, the $pp$ reference cross-section at $8.16\tev$ is interpolated using a third-order polynomial function from the $pp$ measurements at 7, 8, and 13\tev~\cite{LHCb-PAPER-2015-001, LHCb-PAPER-2015-049, LHCb-PAPER-2016-021} by the \lhcb experiment.
-The resulting interpolated total cross-section at 8.16\tev is $(98.1\pm0.6) \times 10^{-3} \nb$ in the rapidity range $2.0 < \zrapstar <4.5$.
+For the nuclear modification factor measurement, the $pp$ reference cross-section at $8.16\tev$ is interpolated using a third-order polynomial function from the $pp$ measurements at 7, 8, and 13\tev~\cite{LHCb-PAPER-2015-001, LHCb-PAPER-2015-049, LHCb-PAPER-2016-021, LHCb:2021huf} by the \lhcb experiment.
+The resulting interpolated total cross-section at 8.16\tev is $(98.1\pm0.6)\pb$ in the rapidity range $2.0 < \zrapstar <4.5$, and varies little with respect to the measured central value of 95\pb at 8\tev~\cite{LHCb-PAPER-2015-049}.
 The differential cross-section in intervals of \zrap, \ZpT and \phistar variables is also interpolated in the same way for each interval.
 The method has been cross-checked via a linear extrapolation using the 7 and 8\tev points leading to a negligible difference ($<0.1\%$) in the result.